 Each month you read the dial, there are five places to record your readings.
 To read the electric meter dial, start with the number digit on the left and read towards the right.Continue to 3 of 6 below.

 Connect the Feeder Wires

-The utility company brings wires overhead to connect to meter on the outside is where the hot wires will connect.
+The utility company brings wires overhead to connect to the meter on the outside, where the hot wires will connect.
 If you look, it is where the meter will also connect.
 The connection terminal in the center is where the neutral will connect.
 Strip the wires and insert them into the terminal.
-Tighten the screws until they are tight and tug on the wires to be sure that the connection is tight.Continue to 4 of 6 below.
+Tighten the screws and tug on the wires to ensure that the connection is tight.Continue to 4 of 6 below.

 04 of 06